Auktion Nr. 150

 Münzen der Römischen Kaiser

-Providentia standing facing, head left, holding sceptre and globe.
+Providentia standing left, holding globe and transverse sceptre.

 Condition: Good very fine.